krischik/SteemRubyTutorial/Documents/Part-7.md

 Print a list a vote values:

-1. Loop over all votes
+1. Loop over all votes.
-2. convert the vote JSON object into a ruby class instance
+2. convert the vote JSON object into the ruby `Vote` class.
-3. print as ansi strings
+3. print as ansi strings.

 ```ruby
    Contract ArrayOf[HashOf[String => Or[String, Num]] ] => nil